bgrubb83/flickr-photo-stream/README.md

 - Fully respnonsive (the number of columns drops from 4 to 2 on smaller screen sizes).
 - Infinite scrolling to fetch more results (a maximum of 50 results are returned with each fetch).
 - lazy loading of images for increased performance, so that images won't render unless they are actually visible on the screen.
+- Stripping of any HTML content contained within photo descriptions, which was causing some rendering issues.

 ## Considerations